UndefinedCreations/docs/gradle-plugins/nova/plugins/local-plugins.md

 ---
 title: Nova Local plugins
-description: The official docs for the Echo Plugin.
+description: The official docs for the Nova Gradle Plugin.
 ---

 # Local plugins

-If you have a local plugin you want to add to your server can you of course add them into the `plugins` folder you self, or you can give `Nova` a path to the local jar.
-See below for an example
+You can also automatically add local plugins as such:

 ::: tabs key:groovy-kotlin
 == Groovy DSL